 We next indicate how we model mutation, selection and recombination to obtain the evolution dynamics for $P_t$, $t \ge 0$.

 {\bf Mutation alone.} Suppose that there is only mutation and no selection or recombination.
-In this case all individuals present in the population at a give time die and reproduce at the same rate because differing genotypes do not confer differing selective costs and mutations accumulate down lineages because they cannot be replaced by recombination.

-We describe the mutation process using a finite measure $\nu$ on the space of loci $\M$, where $\nu(B)$ for $B \subseteq \M$ gives the rate at which mutations from the ancestral wild type belonging to the set $B$ accumulate along a given lineage.
+In this case all individuals present in the population at a given time die and reproduce at the same rate, because differing genotypes do not confer differing selective costs.
+Mutations accumulate down lineages because they cannot be replaced by recombination.
+We describe the mutation process using a finite measure $\nu$ on the space of loci $\M$, where $\nu(B)$ for $B \subseteq \M$ gives the rate at which mutations from the ancestral wild type belonging to the set $B$ accumulate along a given lineage. \glossary{$\nu$}